maevecrossan/la-luna/README.md

 Given how quickly I had completed my MVP, I decided to extend my MVP to link the contact form to the admin page.
 This was originally categorised as a 'could have' feature.

-During this sprint I also did some 'housekeeping' by removing out debugging prints, making files PEP8 complaint, etc.
+During this sprint I also did some 'housekeeping' by removing out debugging prints, making files PEP8 complaint, as well as adjusting styles to make website more accessible.

 ----